This page contains information on how to update an existing Florida voter registration record.

 Your signature is an important part of your voter registration record.
 Your signature is used to verify your identify on petitions, Vote-by-Mail ballot certificates, and other documents.
 If your signature has changed over time, you can update your signature on file with our office by filing out, signing, and submitting a Florida Voter Registration Application to our office at any point before we receive your Vote-by-Mail ballot.
 We can accept these signature updates via mail, email, or fax.

-If you need to make other changes to your voter registration record, such as a change to your name, party affiliation, or phone number, you can use any of these methods to update your information.
+If you need to make other changes to your voter registration record, such as a change to your name, party affiliation, or phone number, you can use any of these methods listed below to update your information.

 Complete a Florida Voter Registration Application then print, sign your name, and mail the application to our office at P.O.
 Box 7357 Tallahassee, FL.
 32314.
 If you do not have access to a printer, call us at (850) 606-8683 and we will gladly mail an application to you.

 You can register in person at the Leon County Supervisor of Elections office or at any of our voter registration branch sites and other governmental agencies located throughout Leon County listed below.

 Florida is a closed primary election state.
 Only voters who are registered with a political party may choose among their party’s candidates in a primary election.
 However, many local offices are nonpartisan and candidates for those offices often appear on Primary Election ballots too.
 So even though a primary election is closed, there is usually something for everyone to vote on, such as:

 Voters can change their party affiliation at any time, but for the change to be in effect for a primary election, the change must be made by the Book Closing Deadline 29 days before the election.

 At a general election, all registered voters may vote for any candidate or question on the ballot, regardless of party affiliation.